Parents' income - Student Allowance definition from 1 January 2012

 On this page:

-Work and Income Benefit
+Work and Income Benefit or Student Allowance

 This is the gross amount of any income from a main benefit that you receive from Work and Income or from a Student Allowance.

 This is the gross amount of any income that is received as a result of business activity.
 For income tax purposes, an individual may offset their business losses against their other taxable income.
-But, for Student Allowance parental income purposes, where a business loss occurs, it is ignored and therefore cannot be offset against other forms of income.
+For Student Allowance parental income purposes, where a business loss occurs, it is ignored and therefore cannot be offset against other forms of income.

 Dividends are part of a company's profits that it passes on to its shareholders.

 Company profits are paid to shareholders according to the proportion of the company they own.

 This is the net profit (gross profit minus expenses) made from all the rental properties that you own.
 For help to work out which expenses you can deduct from the gross profit, go to Inland Revenue's website.